Overview

 Strategic Priority:

-Strengthen the UNA’s role as the administrative body of the University Neighbourhoods, with the authority, autonomy and scope of responsibilities required to meet the needs of the diverse and growing community, raise sufficient financial resources, regulate in public spaces, and effectively represent the interests of the Neighbourhoods.
+Strengthen the UNA’s role as the democratic local governing body of the University Neighbourhoods, with the authority, autonomy and scope of responsibilities in place to meet the needs of the diverse and growing community, raise sufficient financial resources, regulate in public spaces, and effectively represent the interests of the Neighbourhoods.

 Goals: